 Auli in summers

-Auli is at a hill top; just 43 Kilometres short from Badrinath Dham and Mana Village.
+Auli is at a hilltop; just 43 Kilometres short from Badrinath Dham and Mana Village.
 The steep road deviates and rises 16 Km up from Joshimath.
-The other way one can reach Auli is by the Asia’s highest and longest Gondola cable car which directly connects Joshimath to Auli covering the total distance (slope distance) of 4 kilometers in 15-20 minutes.
+The other way one can reach Auli is by Asia’s highest and longest Gondola cable car which directly connects Joshimath to Auli covering the total distance (slope distance) of 4 kilometers in 15-20 minutes.

 While returning from Badrinath; clouds were following us and they were seen floating in between the Himalayas.
 And here was the first glimpse of the Auli.

-To reach the meadows, one need to go by the chair lift.
-It opens around 9:00 am and takes one from 2500 meters to 3050 meters elevation in just 4-5 minute.
-This seemed like a fun just on listening and it actually was.
+To reach the meadows, one needs to go by the chair lift.
+It opens around 9:00 am and takes one from 2500 meters to 3050 meters elevation in just 4-5 minutes.
+This seemed like fun just on listening and it actually was.

 You can check this out here in a video.

-From the meadows, top one can witness the complete Himalayan range.
-The third highest peak Nanda Devi (7817 meters) stands out with others peaks like Trishul, Chaukhamba, Kamet, Hathi, Godhra, Palki, Neelkanth etc, in line to it.
+From the meadows, the top one can witness the complete Himalayan range.
+The third highest peak Nanda Devi (7817 meters) stands out with others peaks like Trishul, Chaukhamba, Kamet, Hathi, Godhra, Palki, Neelkanth, etc, in line to it.